Quinik/tessOCR_scanner/README.md

 # TessOCR Scanner
 OCR Scanner webapp, using the Tesseract OCR engine.
-Client-server communication with Socket.IO, server-background process communication with ZMQ.
+Client-server communication with Socket.IO, connection between server and background process is established using with ZMQ.

 1. Install required packages and libraries. <br>
 `$ sudo apt install tesseract-ocr` <br>